eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 In case the navigation workload is not running on the same host as the databroker you need to adjust the `KUKSA_DATA_BROKER_ADDR`.

-Note that this time the image does not state the agent.
+Note that this time the image does not specify the agent.
-While we could add `agent: infotainment`, this time we pass the agent name when starting the workload:
+While we could add `agent: infotainment`, this time we pass the agent name when the workload starts:

 ```shell
 ank apply --agent infotainment navigation.yaml